 Training Standard Pre-requisites

-Trainees must have obtained the Unit of Competency for the units prescribed below before attending this course.
+Trainees must have obtained the Unit of Competency for the units prescribed below before attending this HAZMAT training course.

 ERGT Desired Skills and Knowledge

-It is recommended that participants are full time employees and existing members of an emergency response teams will have the skills and corresponding knowledge of how to:
+It is recommended that participants are full time employees and existing members of an emergency response team.
+They will have the skills and corresponding knowledge of how to:

 - respond to fire emergencies,